Need help? Email the Webmaster

 The Veterinary Pathology Section (VPS) offers integrated pathology services including consult/design of necropsy protocols, phenotyping of genetically engineered mice (GEM), immunopathology, anatomic pathology, toxicological pathology, and specimen classification/selection for tissue microarray construction or laser micro dissection (LCM).
-The Histotechnology Laboratory (HL) offers complimentary support including: animal necropsy; hematology and clinical chemistry; tissue trim, processing and embedding, tissue micro array (TMAs) construction and testing; microtomy and cryotomy; histological staining; molecular histology including enzyme stains, immunohistochemistry (IHC) in situ hybridization (ISH); and “goal appropriate” target enrichment workflows from frozen/fixed animal and human tissues, paraffin and OCT tissue blocks, paraffin block cores, and precut glass or plastic membrane slides including yield and quality DNA, RNA, and protein assessments.
+The Histotechnology Laboratory (HL) offers complimentary support including: animal necropsy; hematology and clinical chemistry; tissue trim, processing and embedding; tissue micro array (TMA) construction and testing; microtomy and cryotomy; histological staining; molecular histology including enzyme stains, immunohistochemistry (IHC), RNAscope in situ hybridization (ISH); and “goal appropriate” target enrichment workflows from frozen/fixed animal and human tissues, paraffin and OCT tissue blocks, paraffin block cores, and precut glass or plastic membrane slides including yield and quality DNA, RNA, and protein assessments.

-The PHL also supports a wide range of digital imaging options including gross photography and Leica-Aperio bright field and fluorescent digital whole-slide imaging (WSI).
-An associated Leica ESlide database allows for digital slide conferencing via secure WebEx and/or integrated image analyses utilizing the Leica Aperio Genie Toolbox software.
-The PHL also has a bank of control reagents and tissues that are available for collaborative research.
+The PHL also supports a range of digital imaging options including gross photography and Leica-Aperio bright field and fluorescent digital whole-slide imaging (WSI).
+An associated Leica ESlide database facilitates digital slide conferencing via secure WebEx and integrated image analyses utilizing the Leica Aperio Genie Toolbox software, or Indica Labs Halo.
+The PHL also has a bank of control reagents available for collaborative research.

 Blanket/annual budget request.
-Because the PHL is a high-volume core that processes 4,000+ work submissions from 300+ submitting groups annually, it utilizes an option within the NAS request submission process termed a blanket/annual budget approval request that changes the level of review and approval from individual work requests to that of the core-specific budget for the parent study/project.
-This eliminates the need to submit a new request for each new sample submission.
+Because the PHL is a high-volume core that processes 4,000+ work submissions from 300+ submitting groups annually it utilizes an option within the NAS request submission process that changes the level of review and approval from individual work requests to an annual budget for each which eliminates the need to submit a new request for each new sample submission.
 Once established, requestors are free to submit work via the established core-specific sample submission process including same-day provided that the funding source has not changed.